SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   to 300000.

 reWrapQuoteLines                  Whether or not to re-wrap quote lines.
 Valid
-                                  values are true and false, and this feature is enabled by default.
-With this feature enabled, SlyEdit will re-wrap quote lines
+                                  values are true and false.
+This feature is enabled by default.
+With this feature
+                                  enabled, SlyEdit will re-wrap quote lines
                                   to still be complete and readable after the quote prefix character is added to the front